bitnami/charts/bitnami/elasticsearch/README.md

 ### 11.0.0

-Elasticsearch master pods are now deployed in parallel in order to bootstrap de cluster and be discovered.
+Elasticsearch master pods are now deployed in parallel in order to bootstrap the cluster and be discovered.

 The field `podManagementPolicy` can't be updated in a StatefulSet, so you need to destroy it before you upgrade the chart to this version.